 It is always women who lead lives of quiet desperation.
 Mostly.
 There wouldn’t be a woman in the country who wouldn’t identify with at least one of the characters.

 (Spoiler alert – Shirin has a job and she can support herself.
-But she doesn’t leave her sham of a marriage.
+But she doesn’t leave her husband.
 The woman must be the carnal vessel and bear children; then raise those children without having a say in anything.
 It can’t be for the sake of kids because they will be better off away from such an abusive father.
 It’s social conditioning that keeps women in bad marriages and lack of parental support.
-Or is it something more complex?
+Or am I missing the point?

 I hated the ending.
 Smoking as rebellion is ridiculous in this day and age.
 It is deliberately open ended.
 We have no clue what happens to each of them.
 Their lives carry on from reel to real.)